dmfrey/event-store-demo/README.md

 ## Using the API

 All of the implemented capabilities are available in the API Documentation at [docs](http://localhost:8765/docs/index.html).
 Below are some simple `curl` commands to interact with the API.
 These can also be ported to a rest client, such as Postman.
+Also note, these examples use dummy UUIDs.
+The documentation and the real services need to work with actual UUIDs.

 ### Create a new Board

 ````
 $ curl 'http://localhost:8765/boards' -i -X POST
 ````

+Look for a `LOCATION` header to contain the URL of the new board.

 ### Rename an existing Board
 ````